Cardiac and Aortic Panels Know&Manage

 IMPORTANCE OF GETTING TESTED

-Genetic testing can identify the cause of a family history of heart disease and may help improve clinical management.
+If you or a family member has a risk of heart disease, identifying the cause can guide actions to improve the outcome of the disorder.
 Additionally, family members can be informed and encouraged to also get tested.
 Our genetic counsellors can provide medical advice.

 You have a family history of